section-engineering-education/engineering-education/content/articles/building-qr-code-authentication-system/index.md

   - url: /engineering-education/building-qr-code-authentication-system/hero.png
     alt: QR Code Image
 ---
-Computer vision has opened up a lot of possibilities, and one of the most widely used day-to-day applications in inventory management, identification, and authentication methods is the use of QR Code Scanners and Bar Code Scanners.
+Computer vision has led to the growth and usage of Quick Response codes in today's real-life applications.
 The rapid production of smartphones capable of decoding and accessing encoded messages has made QR Codes a useful tool for any sector looking to engage mobile users through printed materials.
 <!--more-->
 To help the reader understand this concept, this article will cover many things concerning QR Codes.
 Their practical application, how to scan and decode the codes, and how to use QR Codes in the development of a user authentication system are all described.